MrNonSequitur/schopenhauer/README.txt

 Run schopenhauer.py to run the program. schopenhauer.py -h will tell you about the command line arguments you can use.

 You probably need to install Selenium for Python to run this program.
-I could only get it to work in Python 2, because my copy of Selenium is for Python 2.7.
+I could only get Schopenhauer to work in Python 2, because my copy of Selenium is for Python 2.7.

+In honor of Protobowl's readme, this project's readme is also an incoherent mess.
+In honor of Protobowl, this project is also a piece of crap.

 If Schopenhauer does not know the answer to a question, Schopenhauer will be very bad-mannered and attempt to skip the question.